 - Other medical issues like head and neck injuries, fibromyalgia, Lyme disease, changes in your inner ear bones, and an inner ear disorder called Meniere's disease.

 How Is It Diagnosed?

 Your doctor will discuss your medical history.
 He’ll ask about any medicines you take, including supplements.
-He’ll do a hearing test and look inside your ears, head, and neck.
+He’ll do a hearing test, examine your head and neck, and look inside your ears.
 He might ask you to clench your jaw, move your eyes, and move your neck, arms, and legs.
 If the ringing gets worse when you move, that may help find a cause for it.
 You may also need imaging tests like CT or MRI scans.

 Your doctor may not be able to find the cause.
 If that happens, he’ll work with you to find ways to lessen the sound or help you manage it better.

 Yes.
 It depends on what's to blame for the ringing.

 If a medication is the trigger, your doctor might suggest you stop taking it or change to a different drug.
 Never stop a medicine on your own without talking to your doctor first.